RESOURCES FOR CHURCH USE

 For leaders on all sides, we pray for a renewed will to lay down arms, for the strength to put the grievances and wrongs suffered by their people to rest, and for the conviction to embrace a path of reconciliation and peace that preserves the rights and dignity of all of your children.

-God of justice, help us to remember there is no border that can separate us from your great love, no stone that can sound the well of your deep mercy.
+God of justice, help us to remember there is no border that can separate us from your great love and protection, no stone that can sound the well of your deep mercy.

 – American Friends of the Episcopal Diocese of Jerusalem

 May 14, 2021